 Fan Blade Shroud Depth

-When a system has abnormally high head pressure (high condensing temperature over ambient) and compression ratio, one of the easiest things to look for is a dirty condenser coil and more often than not, that will be the cause.
+When a system has abnormally high head pressure (high condensing temperature over ambient) and compression ratio, one of the easiest things to look for is a dirty condenser coil.
+More often than not, that will be the cause.

-There is another category of issues that can cause high condensing temperature (high head pressure) that result from improper practices rather than dirt and grime.
+There is another category of issues that can cause high condensing temperature (high head pressure), but these result from improper practices rather than dirt and grime.

-Often when using aftermarket parts a tech may be sacrificing one or more of these things and that can lead to issues.
+Often, when using aftermarket parts, a tech may be sacrificing one or more of these things.
+That can lead to issues.

 - The pitch is a match